kivatmojo/ECON_104/Project_1/README.md

 The box plots are a visual representation of the five statistical summary data shown above.
 The box represents the data between the 25th and 75th percentile while the bold black line indicates the mean of the data.

-One interesting variable we found interesting were “streams” because there were numerous outliers past the 1.5 standard deviation.
+One interesting variable we found interesting was “streams” because there were numerous outliers past the 1.5 standard deviation.
 This makes sense because the average song has low streams but there are also many individually popular songs.

 ### 3. Histograms
 ```r